jneterer/angular-tailwindcss-auth-theme/README.md

 ### `/services`

 Here you can find reusable services for the application.
-I would only put service code here that you don't mind being exposed to anonymous users.
+I would only put service code here that you don't mind it being exposed to anonymous users.
 I would not put any business logic here.
 You should create a separate services directory in the private directory so it is lazy loaded.

 * `content.service.ts` - contains any content-based data.
 I use it to store an observable that has the value of the current and previous url.
-We use that data to show a navigation button as active or inactive if the user is on its page.
+We use that data to show a navigation button as active or inactive if the user is on it's page.

 ### `/templates`

 Templates contains any component extensions you want to add.
 In this case I create one for forms.
 Unlike Angular-based styling frameworks like Angular Material, TailwindCSS cannot automatically detect form errors and show them.
 I found that I was rewriting this code in each component that had a form, so I created this extension.

-If you want to use this extension, simply write `extends FormTemplate` in your component class and call `super` in it's constructor.
+If you want to use this extension, simply write `extends FormTemplate` in your component class and call `super()` in it's constructor.
 In the template you will find default error messages.
 You can override these with your own in the component that implements this template.
-If you have other error handling, you can add messages for those and add validation for that in the `getErrorMessage` function.
+If you have other errors you want to handle, you can add messages for those and add validation in the `getErrorMessage` function.

 ### `/validators`